resonatehq/blog/blog/2024-10-22-transparent-batching-with-the-resonate-python-sdk/index.md

 <!--SNIPEND-->

-Finally, create a top-level function that can be invoked over and over again and passes the data to Resonate to manage.
+Finally, create a function that can be invoked over and over again and passes the data to Resonate to manage.
 Register it with the Resonate Scheduler, and then call that function with Resonate's `run()` method.

 <!--SNIPSTART examples-py-features-batching-init {"selectedLines":["32-35", "37-38","43", "50-58"]}-->